ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/data_analysis/chip_atac/chip_R.md

-# Differntial ChIPseq Peak Analysis
+# Differential ChIPseq Peak Analysis

 This document assumes [calling of peaks with MACS2](./04-peaks.md) has been completed.